July 2022 United Kingdom government crisis: Collapse of the government

 It was widely reported that the 1922 Committee could change their rules in order to allow Johnson to face a second motion of no confidence, though the Committee later ruled out doing so before previously scheduled elections on 11 July.
 Several MPs reportedly submitted letters to the 1922 Committee expressing a loss in confidence in Johnson, and the committee's chairman Graham Brady was among those seen heading into Number 10, reportedly offering "wise counsel", which has been widely interpreted as advice to resign.

 On the evening of 6 July, despite further senior ministers, including formerly loyal allies like Patel, Michael Gove (Secretary of State for Levelling Up, Housing and Communities), and Grant Shapps (Secretary of State for Transport), reportedly urging the Prime Minister to resign, Number 10 released a statement reiterating that Johnson would not step down voluntarily.
 That same day, Johnson sacked Gove for alleged "disloyalty" after he urged Johnson to resign.
 Later that evening, Simon Hart (Secretary of State for Wales) resigned from the cabinet, stating he had "no other option left".

 Suella Braverman, Attorney General for England and Wales, joined calls for Johnson to resign but refused to resign from her position in government, citing her sense of duty, and the government's need for an attorney.
 She also stated she would stand in any upcoming Conservative leadership contest.
 Fay Jones, MP for Brecon and Radnorshire, announced that if Johnson did not step down by 7 July, she would resign from her role as PPS to the Leader of the House of Commons.
 Two of the parliamentary private secretaries who resigned that evening, Mike Freer (Finchley and Golders Green) and Peter Gibson (Darlington), both gay men, mentioned government policy on LGBT+ rights in their resignation letters.

 Brandon Lewis, Secretary of State for Northern Ireland, resigned on the morning of 7 July.
 His resignation letter stated that "honesty, integrity and mutual respect" were not "being upheld" in government.
 Nadhim Zahawi, the newly appointed Chancellor, called for Johnson's resignation the same morning.
 Michelle Donelan also resigned, two days after being appointed Secretary of State for Education, making her the shortest-serving cabinet member in British history.

 The resignations led to many government departments losing nearly all of their responsible Ministers.
-The Department of Education only had one Parliamentary Under Secretary remaining, with all other responsible ministers having resigned.
+The Department for Education only had Parliamentary Under Secretary of State Baroness Barran remaining, with all other responsible ministers having resigned.

 Support for Johnson

-Conservative MPs who publicly expressed support for Johnson include Nadine Dorries (Culture Secretary), Jacob Rees-Mogg (Minister of State for Brexit Opportunities and Government Efficiency), Alister Jack (Secretary of State for Scotland), Conor Burns (Minister of State for Northern Ireland), Lia Nici (Parliamentary Private Secretary to the Prime Minister), Justin Tomlinson (Deputy Chair of the Conservative Party), Peter Bone (Wellingborough MP), and Daniel Kawczynski (Shrewsbury & Atcham MP).
+Conservative MPs who publicly expressed support for Johnson include Nadine Dorries (Culture Secretary), Jacob Rees-Mogg (Minister of State for Brexit Opportunities and Government Efficiency), Alister Jack (Secretary of State for Scotland), Conor Burns (Minister of State for Northern Ireland), Lia Nici (Parliamentary Private Secretary to the Prime Minister), Justin Tomlinson (Deputy Chairman of the Conservative Party), Peter Bone (Wellingborough MP), and Daniel Kawczynski (Shrewsbury & Atcham MP).

 Justice Secretary and Deputy Prime Minister Dominic Raab and Foreign Secretary Liz Truss made no statements either in support of or in condemnation of the Prime Minister.